 Tonight as I write this post, Mr. Nielson is opening

-all the windows wide open in the house.
+all the windows are wide open in the house.

 The weather today was 73 degrees and a little balmy.